U.S. News Rankings

 |Ranking score and category|

 Fisk University is a private institution that was founded in 1866.
-It has a total undergraduate enrollment of 480, its setting is urban, and the campus size is 42 acres.
+It has an urban setting and the campus size is 42 acres.
 It utilizes a semester-based academic calendar.
-Fisk University's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 145.
+Fisk University's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 146.
 Its tuition and fees are $20,391 (2012-13).

 |School mission and unique qualities (as provided by the school):|